dangazineu/.airules/README.md

 # .airules

-This project provides a curated collection of global rules for AI coding assistants like Claude and Gemini.
-The goal is to offer a centralized, community-driven set of instructions that can be easily imported into your global configuration files to improve an agent's behavior, safety, and efficiency across all your projects.
+This project provides a curated collection of global rules for AI coding assistants like Claude Code and Gemini CLI.

 ## Philosophy